adjknowles/WDI-Project-4/README.md

 If I had more time:

-There are a number of features I would have liked to have added or take further
+There are a number of features I would have liked to have added or take further:

 - Added Facebook and Twitter authentication.
 - Added extra search features - for example, by Post Code - allowing you to find recommendations in a more specific location.